 “In a group, it’s really important that people open these inner doors at their own pace.
 You are not required to share your life story in order to be a part of the group”, she says.

 As a certified guide, Ylva Maria started her first writing group straight away – an in-person course with ten participants.
 She describes the experience as very special, partly because she participated in the exercises and the group herself.

 Since then, Ylva Maria has led both in-person and online workshops.
-Using the web application Zoom, she can guide people from all over Sweden.
+Using Zoom, she can guide people from all over Sweden.
 She even has a few participants from Norway, where she used to live.

-Ylva Maria works full time as an entrepreneur, both online and in her studio in Jokkmokk.
-Besides writing, she offers yoga, massage, and courses in MMA.
+Ylva Maria works full-time as an entrepreneur, both online and in her studio in Jokkmokk.
+Besides writing, she offers yoga, massage, and courses in mixed martial arts.
 The overall theme is people’s health and wellbeing.